 An exploration of the concepts of Christian spiritual formation as it may be understood through the arts, including the study of spiritual formation, the viewing of art from various historical periods, and the analysis of the spiritual impact of the arts.
 The course seeks to provide an arena for dialogue among theology, the arts (visual as well as other art forms), and worship as appraised within a biblical frame.
 The student will participate in artistic and creative experiences based on their own interests, skills, and abilities.
 Travel to local places of artistic interest is a part of the class.
-(This course may substitute for P1115 Spiritual Formation.)
+This course is an approved substitution for P1115 Spiritual Formation.